audoh/symfony-collection-type-manager/README.md

 ## Overriding the default buttons

 Use `data-adder-prototype` and `data-deleter-prototype` to override the default buttons.
 You can set these to an empty string if you would like to manually create the buttons yourself (e.g. to place them elsewhere).
+When doing so, call the manager methods in your custom buttons' click listeners: `$(collectionElement).collectionManager('addCollectionItem')` and `$(collectionElement).collectionManager('deleteCollectionItem', itemToDelete)`.

 If you would like to disable addition and/or deletion entirely, don't set the prototypes to the empty string.
 Instead set `data-allow-add` and `data-allow-delete` to false.